-Most of the notes were compiled by the first archivist of the South Australian Archives, George Pitt, to assist researchers interested in South Australian or Northern Territory history.
+Most Notes were compiled by George Pitt, the first archivist of the South Australian Archives, to assist researchers interested in South Australian or Northern Territory history.
 Additional material has been added by staff or submitted by researchers from time to time.

-The range of topics covered by the Notes varies widely and includes Aborigines, Expeditions, Theatres and Yorke Peninsula.
+The range of topics covered by the Notes varies widely and includes: